 If you are having difficulty paying your rates, you should contact your council using the contact details provided on your rates notice.
 Most councils have a policy to assist ratepayers suffering financial hardship and options might include deferral of rates payments or payment plans.
 The details of these policies and the application process will vary between councils.

 All Victorian councils must submit the annual compliance information template and rating system reports (as at 30 June and 1 July) by 30 October 2020.

-This year, no councils applied for a new variation to the 2020-21 financial year rate cap.
+In 2020, no councils applied for a new variation to the 2020-21 financial year rate cap.
 Three councils have previously approved higher rate caps that continue into 2020-21: Warrnambool City Council, Towong Shire Council and West Wimmera Shire Council.